fullstar5/fullstar5/README.md

+## Hi there 👋👋
-## Hi there 👋 This is Bob, I placed her in here to welcome you to my profile
+## This is Bob 👇 I placed her here to welcome you to my profile

                      _______________________